 Off-site SEO: building links to your website

-No Follow: don’t pay for it, but understand that around 10% of all of the links you build need to be No Follow, so it’s natural to have a few.
+No Follow: don’t pay for it, but understand that some percentage from all of your links you build need to be No Follow, so it’s natural to have a few.

-Google penalty, filter: oops, here comes trouble.
+Google penalty: oops, here comes trouble.
 Google de-index all of your pages until you undo all of your bad actions.
 This usually occurs when you build too many links with direct anchors.

 Anchors: how you wrap the link up in, clickable, visible hyperlink text.
 You need to keep it diversified as much as possible, focusing on ways to build links to your brand, to your target keyword and to your partial match keyword.
 Don’t use direct anchors too much, mix them up a bit.